-Outside of the main farm, I was taken to orchards where apples and apricots trees were as far as the eye could see.
-However, there is the innovation here too with Bernard proudly trialing the production of non-hairy kiwi fruits that he believes can thrive in the ideal conditions available here in Saxony.
+Outside of the main farm, I was taken to orchards where apples and apricot trees were as far as the eye could see.
+However, there is the innovation here too with Bernard proudly trialling the production of non-hairy kiwi fruits that he believes can thrive in the ideal conditions available here in Saxony.

 This Dresden organic farm tour opens your eyes to what is possible if you have that dream to make a change.
 It shows you the work and efforts that are taking place to make our planet a better, healthier more sustainable place to live.

 I can only applaud Berhard and his team here at Vorwerk Podemus and I can only hope that his children and grandchildren continue this legacy for many hundreds of years to come.
 Bravo!

 Eco Bike Tour Of Dresden

 Another interesting and educational excursion is this Eco Bike Tour of Dresden which you can take with Zukunfts Gestalten meaning “To Shape a Future”.
 They are an organisation that seeks to promote and highlight the sustainable changes that are starting to shape the way the city develops.

 I picked up my bicycle from the basement of the Steigenberger Hotel De Saxe and cycled out to an area known as Pieschen in the Western suburbs of the city.
 Here I met with Katya who introduced me to the company and outlined their efforts to showcase the many inspiring projects and solutions that individuals and businesses are developing to promote change.